 Exon: A portion of a gene that is transcribed and spliced to form the final messenger RNA (mRNA).
 Exons contain protein-coding sequence and untranslated upstream and downstream regions (3′ UTR and 5′ UTR).
 Exons are separated by introns, which are sequences that are transcribed by RNA polymerase, but spliced out after transcription and not included in the mature mRNA.

-Flanking regions: The areas immediately to the left and right of the UCE core, which are variable and, therefore, the target of UCEs capture.
+Flanking regions: The areas immediately to the left and right of the UCE core, which are variable and, therefore, the target of UCE capture.

 K-mer: Nucleotide sequence of a certain length.
 E.g., a dinucleotide is a kmer where k=2.